-Prerequisite: Algebra I. Duration: Semester.
+Prerequisite: Concurrent enrollment in or previous passing grade in Geometry, Duration: Semester.
 Credit: 0.5 Science.

 #117 Forensic Science:

 Just how "real" is CSI?
 Are holograms really used to examine skeletons?
 Can crimes be solved in an hour?
 The field of forensic science applies the essential processes of science to the resolution of criminal matters.
 This course offers students an opportunity to apply science skills to solve "real world" mysteries.
 This course explores the collection and analysis of hair, fiber, fingerprints, blood spatter, DNA, bones, and other evidence.
 Laboratory work utilizing skills and knowledge from chemistry, biology, physics, and math comprises a large portion of the course.
 This course is offered annually, but will only be taught as enrollment and staffing allow.